VictorBarbosa/CognitionLearn-bkp-rust/cognition-brain/docs/Installation-Anaconda-Windows.md

 If you don't want to use Git, you can find download links on the [releases page](https://github.com/Unity-Technologies/ml-agents/releases).

-The `com.unity.ml-agents` subdirectory contains the core code to add to your projects.
+The `com.unity.cognition-learn` subdirectory contains the core code to add to your projects.
 The `Project` subdirectory contains many [example environments](Learning-Environment-Examples.md) to help you get started.